 Here are some of the best beaches in Tenerife:

 Beaches in the south of Tenerife

-- Playa El Duque: beach with golden sand in Costa Adeje.
-Organized with sunbeds and parasols, beach bars, restaurants and a supermarket nearby.
+- Playa El Duque: This is a popular beach with golden sand in Costa Adeje.
+There are sunbeds, umbrellas, beach bars, restaurants, as well as a supermarket nearby.

-- Playa Las Vistas: One of the most popular beaches in South Tenerife.
-Long beach, with thin golden sand, located in Arona.
-Organised, with parasols and sunbeds, many restaurants, shops and beach bars.
-It can be very busy so make sure to arrive early for a good spot.
+- Playa Las Vistas: It is one of the most popular beaches in south Tenerife.
+The long coast with the thin golden sand is located in Arona.
+You can find umbrellas and sunbeds, many restaurants, shops, and beach bars.
+It can get quite busy, so make sure to arrive early for a good spot.

-- El Medano: Sandy beach in an impressive scenery, and view of the Montana Roja rock.
-Great for kitesurfing or windsurfing as it’s often windy and it has small waves, as well as family-friendly on the side that is closer to the town of Granadilla de Abona.
+- El Medano: El Medano is a sandy beach with impressive scenery and a great view of the Montaña Roja rock.
+It is great for kitesurfing or windsurfing as it’s often windy and it has small waves.
+The Granadilla de Abona town side of the beach is family-friendly.

-- Playa de Aguadulce: One of the few beaches with a mix of pebbles and black sand, ideal for surfers and wave-lovers.
-Secluded and non organized in a beautiful wild scenery.
+- Playa de Aguadulce: One of the few beaches with a mix of pebbles and black sand, Aguadulce is ideal for surfers and wave-lovers.
+The secluded beach is in a wild, untamed scenery.

-- Playa de Puerto Santiago: Small beach with black sand, next to a picturesque fishing village.
-In June you can enjoy the celebration of the San Juan bonfires there.
+- Playa de Puerto Santiago: It is a small beach with black sand, next to a picturesque fishing village in the south side of Tenerife.
+In June, you can usually enjoy the celebration of the San Juan bonfires there.